Resolved by the General Assembly in Kaunas, Lithuania, July 5, 2017.

 • Closing address of the organizers,

-• Presentation of recognition certificates and closing remarks of the President of the International Children's Games Committee or his representative.
+• Presentation of the Certificate(s) of Appreciation to the host city.
+It will be presented to the city Mayor and/or other city representatives.
+This will be followed by closing remarks of the President of the International Children’s Games Committee or an appropriate other representative.

 10. Various